Purpose

 Examples

-Create a columnstore index for a table.
+Use the following SQL statement to create a columnstore index on a table.

-test_tbl1.CREATE TABLE test_tbl1 (col1 INT, col2 VARCHAR(50));On the
+test_tbl1.CREATE TABLE test_tbl1 (col1 INT, col2 VARCHAR(50));Create a columnstore index named

-test_tbl1table, create a columnstore index namedidx1_test_tbl1that references thecol1column.CREATE INDEX idx1_test_tbl1 ON test_tbl1 (col1) WITH COLUMN GROUP(each column);
+idx1_test_tbl1on thetest_tbl1table and reference thecol1column.CREATE INDEX idx1_test_tbl1 ON test_tbl1 (col1) WITH COLUMN GROUP(each column);